190

 Dec 3, 2022 11:06 PM

 What elites????
 Good grief!
 Have you learnt nothing from the past 2 or so years?
 Do you think that Covid was the Black Death and lockdown was absolutely the right thing to do?
 Have you heard of the WEF or the Great Reset?
 Negative consequences?
 How about the destruction of small businesses that rely on the office trade or the reduction of social ties formed at work?
 You never did answer whether or not you were married with children.
 I’ll take a wild stab in the dark and say that you are.
 Your life probably revolves around your family.
 Fine for you but understand that not everyone is the same.
 Of course having everyone sat at home and isolated plays into the hands of the elites, I’m amazed you can’t see that.
 People talk at work, they discuss things, ideas are exchanged.
-People looking to control society see that as… Read more »
+People looking to control society see that as a threat and are more than happy with any developments that reduce that.

 Albert Anderson